JeremyMColegrove/PyParser/README.md

 ## NOTE
 You can dynamically clear variables by calling **object.clearVariables()** Multiplication must be explicitly stated using `*`.
-If you parse 5x the whole term will be ignored
+If you parse 5x the whole term will be ignored and strange results may occur